MrMabulous/GitTrustedTimestamps/README.md

 # How to use this software

 0. (optional, but recommended) If you're ceating a new repository, it is strongly recommended to use SHA256 hashes (git uses SHA1 by default at the time of writing) by initializing the reopository using `git init --object-format=sha256` (Note: If you want to use a public hosting server such as github for your repository, you should check whether they already support SHA256 repositories).
 For more information, see https://git-scm.com/docs/hash-function-transition/
-1. Copy the three bash scripts in the [hooks](hooks/) folder of this project into the .git/hooks folder of the project you want to timestamp.
+1. Copy the four bash scripts in the [hooks](hooks/) folder of this project into the .git/hooks folder of the project you want to timestamp.
 2. Configure the TSA url you want to use (in this example https://freetsa.org/tsr) using
 `git config --local timestamping.tsa0.url https://freetsa.org/tsr`
 3. You must declare that you trust this TSA by copying the root certificate of that TSA's trust chain into the .git/hooks/trustanchors folder (create it if it doesn't exist yet).
 The certificate MUST be in PEM format and the filename MUST be "subject_hash.0" where`subject_hash` is what openssl returns for the `--subject_hash` argument for x509 cetificates (https://www.openssl.org/docs/man1.1.1/man1/x509.html).